sulu/sulu-docs/reference/content-types/smart_content.rst

 Alias: "content"

 This provider filters content pages.
-You can choose as datasource a parent page in which folder and (configurable) recursive subfolders will be searched.
+You can choose a parent page as data source, whose child pages will be filtered by the DataProvider.

 **Parameters**